Turmeric Leaves

 Seasons/Availability

-Fresh Turmeric leaves are available in the spring through fall, while dried Turmeric leaves are available year-round.
+Fresh Turmeric leaves are available from summer to fall, while dried Turmeric leaves are available year-round.

 Current Facts